Little Dorrit: The financial collapse

-Arthur's biological mother died about the same time as Arthur went off to China; in her younger life, she joined a house of artistic people in London.
-Mr Clennam's wealthy uncle Gilbert, stung by remorse, had left a bequest to Arthur's biological mother and to the youngest daughter of her patron, or if no daughter, the youngest child of his brother, while Arthur was away in China with his father.
-The patron was Frederick Dorrit, the kind musician who had taught and befriended Arthur's biological mother, and the beneficiary is his niece, Amy Dorrit.
-After prodding Mrs Clennam to tell the truth, which she refuses to do, Jeremiah gave the papers with this codicil to the uncle's will to his twin brother, the night that Arthur arrived home, while telling Mrs Clennam that he had burned the papers on the next day.
+Arthur's biological mother died about the same time as Arthur went off to China.
+In her younger life, she joined a boarding house of artistic people in London.
+Later Mr. Clennam's wealthy uncle Gilbert, stung by remorse, left a bequest to Arthur's biological mother and to the youngest daughter of her patron.
+If the patron had no daughter, the youngest child of his brother would inherit.
+The patron was Frederick Dorrit, the musician who had taught and befriended Arthur's biological mother, and the beneficiary is his niece, Amy Dorrit.

-Blandois left a copy of the papers he obtained from Jeremiah's brother at the Marshalsea for Little Dorrit.
+After prodding Mrs. Clennam to tell the truth, which she refuses to do, Jeremiah gave the papers with this codicil to the uncle's will to his twin brother on the night that Arthur arrived home.
+He told Mrs. Clennam that he had burned the papers on the next day.
+Blandois took the papers after killing Jeremiah's brother and left a copy at the Marshalsea for Little Dorrit.

-Mrs Clennam fails to tell Little Dorrit of her inheritance or give it to her, though she hires her for seamstress work, and she fails to tell Arthur about his biological mother, though Arthur had sensed that his father had some past burden on his mind even as he died.
+Although Mrs Clennam failed to tell Little Dorrit of her inheritance or give it to her, she hired her for seamstress work.
+She failed to tell Arthur about his biological mother, although Arthur had sensed that his father had some past burden on his mind as he died.
 Unwilling to yield to blackmail by Blandois and with some remorse, the rigid woman rises from her chair and totters out of her house to reveal the secrets to Little Dorrit at the Marshalsea.
-Mrs Clennam begs her forgiveness, which the kind-hearted girl freely grants.
-Returning to home, Mrs Clennam falls in the street, never to recover the use of her speech or limbs, as the house of Clennam literally collapses before her eyes, killing Blandois.
-Affery was outdoors seeking her mistress, and Jeremiah had escaped London before the collapse with as much money as he could find.
-Rather than hurt him, Little Dorrit chooses not to reveal the will that was meant to benefit her to Arthur, but will tell him about his parents after his mother dies.
+Mrs. Clennam begs her forgiveness, which the girl grants.

+Returning home, Mrs. Clennam falls in the street, never to recover the use of her speech or limbs, as the house of Clennam collapses before her eyes, killing Blandois.
+Affery was outdoors seeking her mistress, and Jeremiah had escaped London with as much money as he could find.
+Rather than hurt Arthur, Little Dorrit chooses not to reveal the will that was meant to benefit her but will tell him about his parents after his mother dies.

-Mr Meagles seeks the original papers, stopping in France to ask Miss Wade.
+Mr. Meagles seeks the original papers, stopping in France to ask Miss Wade.
 She has them but denies it.
-Tattycoram, who has suffered under Miss Wade's sadistic temperament, follows Meagles back to London with the papers and presents them to him.
+Tattycoram, who has suffered under Miss Wade's sadistic temperament, follows Meagles back to London and presents the papers to him.
 He gives them to Little Dorrit.
 When Arthur is well and they are about to marry, Little Dorrit asks him to burn the papers.
-Mr Meagles then seeks out Arthur's business partner Daniel Doyce from abroad.
+Mr. Meagles then seeks out Arthur's business partner Daniel Doyce from abroad.
 Doyce returns a wealthy and successful man, who arranges to clear all debts for Arthur's release.
 Arthur is released from the prison with his fortunes revived, his position secure with Doyce, and his health restored.
 Arthur and Little Dorrit marry.